Set up sign-in with an Azure Active Directory account using custom policies in Azure Active Directory B2C

 Under the ClaimsProvider element, update the value for Domain to a unique value that can be used to distinguish it from other identity providers.
 For example

 Contoso.
 You don't put a

 Under the ClaimsProvider element, update the value for DisplayName to a friendly name for the claims provider.
 This value is not currently used.

 To get a token from the Azure AD endpoint, you need to define the protocols that Azure AD B2C should use to communicate with Azure AD.
 This is done inside the TechnicalProfile element of ClaimsProvider.

 - Update the ID of the TechnicalProfile element.
-This ID is used to refer to this technical profile from other parts of the policy.
+This ID is used to refer to this technical profile from other parts of the policy, for example

 - Update the value for DisplayName.
 This value will be displayed on the sign-in button on your sign-in screen.